Bed exit alarm: automatically detect falls

-A bed exit alarm is a type of automatic fall detector that can automatically send an alert to a 24 hour monitoring centre if someone falls from bed.
-These bed sensors can minimise the length of time someone is left alone after falling and can increase their chances of having a complete recovery.
-As is the case with many types of telecare equipment, bed exit alarms are particularly important for anyone who lives alone.
-Unlike a pendant alarm, no button should need to be pressed for help to be summoned.
+A bed exit alarm is a type of fall detector.
+It can automatically sound an alarm near the scene, or send an alert to a 24 hour monitoring centre if someone falls from a bed.
+The use of these fall detectors, can minimize the length of time someone is left alone after falling, and can thus increase their chance of having a complete recovery.
+Like other assisted living equipment, bed exit alarms can be particularly important for anyone who lives alone.
+Unlike a pendant alarm, no button needs to be pressed, for help to be summoned.

 How a bed exit alarm works

-- To send an alert to the monitoring centre immediately when you exit the bed (between pre-arranged hours – e.g. 10pm to 7am)
+- Immediate fall alert – Sends an alert to the monitoring centre immediately when you exit the bed (between pre-arranged hours – e.g. 10pm to 7am)

-- To send an alert to the monitoring centre only when you do not return to bed within a pre-set time frame (usually set to 15 – 30 minutes, though can be adjusted to suit the individual).
+- With timer delay – To send an alert to the monitoring centre only when you do not return to bed within a pre-set time frame (usually set to 15 – 30 minutes, though can be adjusted to suit the individual).
 This allows for bathroom visits during the night and means if you fall when elsewhere while out of bed, an alert will be triggered and you will not be left alone.
-Again this configuration can generally be set to work 24/7 or can be limited to alert only between pre-set hours of your choice
+Again this configuration can generally be set to work 24 hours a day, or can be limited to alert only between pre-set hours of your choice

 Bed exit alarms as part of a telecare system

-Bed exit alarms can be used as a standalone system, with other automatic fall detectors or as part of an integrated telecare system.
-If you are an existing telecare user with a pendant alarm, then providing your base-unit is compatible, the bed exit alarm can often be added easily to your telecare system by setting it in position and carrying out a test call to your 24/7 monitoring centre.
-Give your telecare company a call and they can advise you about compatibility, installation options and costs to add a bed alarm to your exiting telecare/pendant alarm system.
+Telecare bed exit alarms can be used alone, with other automatic fall detectors or as part of an integrated telecare system.
+If you are an existing telecare user with a pendant/wristband alarm button, then so long as your base-unit is compatible, the bed exit alarm can be added to your existing telecare system.
+Your telecare company can advise you about compatibility, installation options and costs of adding a bed alarm to your exiting telecare/pendant alarm system.

-Our Sponsor TASK Community Care includes a pendant alarm when you purchase your TASK bed-exit alarm with TASK telecare base-unit.
+Our Sponsor TASK Community Care includes a pendant alarm when you purchase your TASK bed-exit alarm with the TASK telecare base-unit.
 They do not charge additional monitoring fees for 24/7 monitoring of more than one telecare device.
 Which means if you already have a TASK pendant alarm, you only pay a one off charge for the bed exit alarm to be added to your telecare system.
-Bed exit alarms are an excellent type of automatic fall detector which can give added peace of mind to anyone.
+TASK also provides economy standalone (non-telecare) bed exit alarms that can alert beside the fall pad, or to a nearby carer’s pager.